arulrajnet/blog.arulraj.net/content/upgrade-samsung-galaxy-5-and-3-to-froyo.md

 ---
 title: Upgrade Samsung Galaxy 5 and 3 to Froyo
 date: 2011-08-05 03:55
 author: arul
 category: Android
-tags:   android, Mobile, Linux, how to
+tags:
+  - android
+  - Mobile
+  - Linux
+  - how
+  - to
 slug: upgrade-samsung-galaxy-5-and-3-to-froyo
 disqus_identifier: upgrade_samsung_galaxy_5_and_3_to_froyo
+status: published
 ---

 **How to Upgrade your android to 2.2**